 The athletic field and lighting improvement projects and maintenance and repair projects may require demolition and provision of new utilities to manage the replacement and new lighting projects.
 The new lights require additional electricity, which would be provided by an existing electrical panel at the school.
+The replacement lights are anticipated to generate less electricity.
 All existing utilities in the vicinity of the light pole locations would be relocated.
 Installation of the light poles and connecting power to them would require limited excavation.